Fraud Blocker

 Misophonia Support and Resources

 Accessing support and resources is essential for individuals living with misophonia to manage their condition.
 People with the condition can find relief by accessing the right support and resources.
-These include referral to an audiologist, cognitive behavioural therapy, tinnitus retraining therapy, counter conditioning, exposure therapy or clinical hypnotherapist, all of which are designed to help reduce the intensity of trigger misophonia symptoms.
+These include referral to an audiologist, cognitive behavioural therapy, tinnitus retraining therapy, counter conditioning, exposure therapy or clinical hypnotherapist, all designed to help reduce the intensity of trigger misophonia symptoms.

 Misophonia FAQ